 |The Duke and Duchess of Kent in 2013.
 Image: Wikimedia Commons|

-In 1968, the Queen’s cousin, Prince Edward, Duke of Kent succeeded his mother Princess Marina as president of the All England Lawn Tennis Association.
-Since then, he and the Duchess of Kent attended the championships during many days of the Wimbledon.
-The Duchess, born Katharine Worsley, eventually became a familiar figure, and was seen awarding the prizes at the end of the competition.
-However, she ceased presenting trophies after 2001 – when she handed a trophy to Venus Williams – following her retirement from royal duties.
+In 1968, the Queen’s cousin, Prince Edward, Duke of Kent succeeded his mother, Princess Marina, Duchess of Kent, as president of the All England Lawn Tennis Association.
+He and the Duchess of Kent then started attending the championships during many days of the Wimbledon.
+The Duchess, born Katharine Worsley, became a familiar figure, and was seen awarding the prizes at the end of every competition.
+In 2001, she handed a trophy to Venus Williams, the last time she presented at Wimbledon, following her retirement from royal duties.

-But during her prime, the Duchess, a Yorkshire baronet’s daughter, was praised for her sincerity and good nature.
-One of her most endearing acts of kindness was when she helped Martina Navratilova obtain a UK visa for her parents who were living in the former communist state of Czechoslovakia so they could see their daughter get the title.
+During her prime, the Duchess of Kent, a Yorkshire baronet’s daughter, was praised for her sincerity and good nature.
+One of her most endearing acts of kindness was helping Martina Navratilova obtain a UK visa for her parents who were living in the former communist state of Czechoslovakia.
+It gave the parents the chance to their daughter get the title.
 In 1993, she also touched the hearts of many after she hugged Jana Novotna, who cried after her defeat to Steffi Graf.
-The Duchess was also praised for keeping herself in high spirit as she presented trophies one time while having a cast on her foot.
+The Duchess was also praised for keeping herself in high spirits as she presented trophies one time while having a cast on her foot.

-Perhaps, the Duchess hasn’t really forgotten Wimbledon.
-On July 13, 2017, now in her 80s, she made a surprise appearance as she joined the Duke of York and Princess Michael of Kent in the royal box.
+Perhaps, the Duchess has not really forgotten Wimbledon.
+On July 13, 2017, well into her 80s, she made a surprise appearance as she joined the Duke of York and Princess Michael of Kent in the royal box.
 She seemed to enjoy watching Roger Federer, who beat Tomas Berdych on Centre Court.